a7351220/eco_cup_frontend/intro/spec.md

 ## 3. Implementation Details

 ### 3.1 Staking Functionality
-- Users must stake at least 0.0001 ETH to be eligible for verification
+- Users must stake at least 0.0001 CELO to be eligible for verification
-- Users can withdraw staked ETH at any time
+- Users can withdraw staked CELO at any time
 - Higher stake amounts result in higher rewards

 ### 3.2 Verification Mechanism